-Basic research Industrial/Applied Experimental
+Basic research Industrial/Applied Research Experimental development/innovation

-Research development/innovation

 Large Enterprises N/A 65% 40%

 Medium Enterprises N/A 70% 50%

 Small Enterprises N/A 70% 60%

-N/A As research partner As research partner of

-Universities, public of the enterprise, the enterprise, same

-research organisations same funding rates as funding rates as above.
+Universities, public research organisations N/A As research partner of the enterprise, same funding rates as above.
+As research partner of the enterprise, same funding rates as above.

-above.

 Public authorities N/A Not funded Not funded

 Associations without economic activities, NGOs N/A Not funded Not funded